Jaydccq/amazon-database/README.txt

 3. Developed functionalities for:
     i.
 Seller Dashboard: Manage products and track orders. ii.
 Order Fulfillment: View buyer details and mark orders as fulfilled.
+4. Add visualization/analytics to the inventory and/or order fulfillment pages to show product popularity and trends.

 Social Guru (Hongxi Chen): responsible for Feedback / Messaging
 1. Implemented the User Reviews system, enabling users to: